Fetches orders that were added in a specific transaction

 Array of orders added in the transaction

-Retrieves all accounts from the orderbook YAML configuration
+Retrieves all accounts from the raindex YAML configuration

 Returns a map of account configurations where the keys are account names